Gazeta Olsztyńska: History

-The newspaper was first published in the years 1886–1939, in what was then East Prussia.
+The newspaper was first published in the years 1886–1939.
 Its first editor in chief was an ethnic Warmiak Jan Liszewski, after him the paper was taken over by the Pieniezny family.

 Since January 1, 1921 Gazeta Olsztyńska has been published six times a week, together with regular extras, such as the Sunday Guest, Farmer, Life of the Youth, and Voice of the Borderland.
 Especially popular was a column written in the local dialect of the Polish language.
 The column, titled "Kuba from Wartembork Says", was authored by Seweryn Pieniężny.